Our Services

 Helpful Resources

-Emotional weakness after anger can leave you drained physically and mentally and may be linked to ADHD’s challenges.
+Emotional weakness after anger is a common experience that can leave you feeling physically drained, mentally foggy, and emotionally exhausted — and it may be linked to underlying conditions like ADHD, anxiety, or mood disorders.

-See below for a step-by-step approach to track your symptoms, prepare for your doctor’s visit, and explore treatment options, lifestyle adjustments, and coping strategies that could guide your next steps.
+Below, you'll find a step-by-step guide to help you track your symptoms, prepare for a productive doctor's visit, and explore treatment options, lifestyle adjustments, and coping strategies tailored to your needs.

 Emotional weakness isn't a clinical term, but it describes: